MicrosoftDocs/azure-devops-docs/docs/organizations/accounts/change-azure-ad-connection.md

 Before you switch your organization directory, make sure the following is true:
 - You're in the Project Collection Administrator group (in Organization settings) for the organization
-- You're a member or a guest in the source Azure AD and in the destination Azure AD.
+- You're a member or a guest in the source Azure AD and in the destination Azure AD

 ## Change the Azure AD connection